Last updated on

 To truly feel at home and relaxed in your bedroom, you need some luxurious bedding to snuggle up in, that feels lovely on your skin.
 Spruce up your room with new buys that make the room look appealing, match your other décor, and are soft to the touch and soothing.

 It pays to ditch synthetic fabrics that can make you overheat and feel itchy when resting.
 Instead, consider organic cottons, soft bamboos, and other natural materials.
 These are also beneficial if you suffer from asthma, allergies, or skin conditions like eczema.

 Another prime way to make your bedroom feel like a place you want to retreat to is to add some greenery to it.
 Introduce some suitable indoor house plants such as ferns, ivy, or the monstera, peace lily, or rubber plant.
 Plants jazz up the look of a room but also help to make it feel more relaxing because they bring nature inside.
 Plus, another big benefit is that they produce oxygen and clear carbon dioxide, which will help you to feel better in general and to sleep more deeply.

 Design the Lighting

 The lighting in a bedroom needs to be right, too.
 Design your lighting to be as natural and soft as possible so it promotes relaxation.
-Avoid too much harsh, artificial lighting and create ambience through natural light from windows, strategically-placed lamps, and candles set up safely (never go to sleep with them burning, though!).
+Avoid too much harsh, artificial lighting and create ambiance through natural light from windows, strategically-placed lamps, and candles set up safely (never go to sleep with them burning, though!).
 You will also need to be able to block out unwanted light when ready to sleep.
-Invest in some blockout curtains or blinds.
+Invest in some blackout curtains or blinds.